jhuckaby/s3-api/README.md

 }
 ```

 Please note that the local variables **must** be named exactly as shown above (e.g. `files`, `bytes` in this case), as they are being yanked from an object.
-You can omit specific variables if you don't care about them, e.g. `let { files } = ` (omitting `bytes`).
-If you don't want to declare new local variables for the object properties, just use the `let args =` syntax instead.
+You can omit specific variables if you don't care about them, e.g. `let { files } = await ...` (omitting `bytes`).
+If you don't want to declare new local variables for the object properties, just use the `let result = await ...` syntax instead.

 It is highly recommended that you instantiate the S3 API class one time, and reuse it for the lifetime of your application.
 The reason is, the library reuses network connections to reduce S3 lag.
 Each time you instantiate a new class it has to open new connections.